lintool/IR-Reproducibility/Gov2.md

 ###### Terrier
 + Docids are compressed using gamma delta-gaps and the term frequencies using unary.
 + The size was determined by running `du -h` on the `var/index` folder.
++ Positions are compressed using gamma delta-gaps.
++ * denotes that the index also has field frequencies within the index, namely the TITLE and body.

 ## Retrieval
 Both retrieval efficiency (by query latency) and effectiveness (MAP@1000) were measured on three query sets: 701-750, 751-800, and 801-850.